 Consultation, advice and support to professionals from a wide range of childrens services, parents and carers are available and specialist teams provide assessment, support and treatment to children and young people with combined mental health problems and learning disability.

-Health and Emotional Well-being Service (HEWS) (commissioned by certain schools, the Youth Offending Service and Edge of Care team, also including CAMHS in GP surgeries pilot project).
+Commissioned by certain schools, the Youth Offending Service and Edge of Care team, also including CAMHS in GP surgeries pilot project.

 This is an early intervention service commissioned to work in some GP surgeries, and schools to provide short term interventions, consultation, advice and training to professionals in these settings.